-And there are eCommerce options for every budget.
+And there are Ecommerce options for every budget.

 For example, Selz has an option to build a free eStore and you will only be charged if you make a sale.
-Additional features are offered for the Standard and Pro options, including custom domains, abandoned cart and special shipping features.
+Additional features are offered for the Standard and Pro options, including custom domains, abandoned cart, and special shipping features.

-So don’t worry if you’re starting with nothing more than dream and a nickel.
+So don’t worry if you’re starting with nothing more than a dream and a nickel.
 You’ll be able to open your eStore and have the ability to add more features as you grow.

-Choosing the best option for payment gateway is pretty simple.
+Choosing the best option for a payment gateway is pretty simple.
 Start with looking at the options that are offered in your country.
 Not all countries offer the same choices, so check what’s available in your country first.

-Selz currently supports three payment gateways:
+Selz currently supports two payment gateways:

 It’s also important to understand how sellers will get paid.
 After all, this is one of the most important aspects of your business – incoming cash flow!
 Check out how Selz pays its store owners depending on their payment gateway choice.